Conference Sessions and Calls for Papers

 Willi Goetschel (University of Toronto): Heine und die Menschenrechte: Eine verborgene Tradition

-MLA Convention, January 2022: Heinrich Heine and Human Rights
+MLA Convention 2022: Heinrich Heine and Human Rights

 Presider